nnebange/Docker_QAP/README.md

 **Create a .env file in the same directory as your docker-compose.yml file:**

-NB: I kept the .env file for easing testing but it should be added to .gitignore file
+Note: I kept the .env file for easier testing, but it should be added to the .gitignore file

 Add the following content to .env: